folio-org/folio-ansible/doc/index.md

 the Vagrant box.
 The Docker engine is also installed, and configured to listen on localhost:4243 of the Vagrant box so that Okapi can use it for module deployment.

+## Replace localhost by hostname on the demo box

+To make the demo box accessible from other machines than the local one Stripes needs the hostname of the backend.
+Configure the hostname this way:

+    $ vagrant init folio/folio-demo
+    $ vagrant up
+    $ vagrant ssh -c "sudo pico /etc/folio/stripes/stripes.config.js"
+      # now replace localhost by your hostname
+    $ vagrant ssh -c "sudo systemctl restart stripes.service"

 ## Updating FOLIO components on Vagrant boxes